 Elizabeth Dlamini, Isaac’s wife, interview by D. Hostetter, November 2002.

-Martha Thompson, a missionary with Mennonite Central Committee and Eastern Mennonite Missions in Swaziland, e-mail letter to Susan Godshall, representative to Africa for EMM, November 2002.
+Martha Thompson, a missionary with Mennonite Central Committee and Eastern Mennonite Missions in eswatini, e-mail letter to Susan Godshall, representative to Africa for EMM, November 2002.

 Missionary Messenger, various articles from March 1977 to March 1992 (EMM monthly journal).

-“The Story of EMBMC’s Relationship with the Zionists in Swaziland, Southern Africa,” collection of documents, EMM Resource Room.
+“The Story of EMBMC’s Relationship with the Zionists in eswatini, Southern Africa,” collection of documents, EMM Resource Room.

 This article, received in 2003, was written by Jewel Showalter, staff writer at Eastern Mennonite Missions in Salunga, PA, with assistance from Martha Thomsen and Darrel Hostetter.